DeekshaPrabhakar/Twitter/README.md

 The following **additional** features are implemented:

 - [x] Url links clickable in table cell
+- [x] Hashtags go to twitter site
-- [x] Hashtags and mentions now go to profile view
+- [x] Mentions go to twitter profile
 - [x] App Icon and Launch image
 - [x] If favorited/unfavorited in detail view, transferred to tweets view.
 Same for retweet/undo retweet
+- [x] All controls except mail works from tweets and detail view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):